 Ready to apply for this postgraduate course?
 Follow the steps and you’ll be on your way to joining us at UWA.

 The Master of Business Psychology provides extensive specialist training in the application of psychological theories and principles to workplace settings to improve organisational performance while also enhancing employee wellbeing.
-The Master of Business Psychology is not available in 2018.

 About The Course